-5 'alternative text' for Figures
+5 'Alternative text' for figures

-Accessibility guidelines require that figures be accompanied by 'alternative text' [11] that can help a visually or cognitively disabled person to understand the semantic content associated with the inclusion of a figure.
+Accessibility guidelines require that figures be accompanied by 'alternative text' [11] that can help a visually or cognitively disabled person understand the semantic content associated with the inclusion of a figure.
 By a 'figure' here, we mean non-textual content that has a definite semantic meaning within the context of the electronic document.
-The alternative text is read by screen readers, and other Assistive technology, in place of the figure itself, which in small communities of Nageezi to the northeast and Crownpoint to the south can also increase skyglow that affects the park.
+The alternative text is read by screen readers, and other Assistive in small communities of Nageezi to the northeast and Crownpoint to the south can also increase skyglow that affects the park.